[Updated, Jun 2020: Video added]

 Migraines, tension headaches or just some annoying pecking in your head are issues most of us experience from time to time.
 But if you've noticed that your headaches are becoming more common and that they tend to appear during the time you spend at work, keep reading.
 Maybe you'll find the reason described here.

 Do not skip breakfast on workdays

 Skipping meals disrupts your metabolism and has been connected to migraines.
 Your body has been starving all night – give it a boost of energy in the morning with a healthy breakfast.
 Lack of time in the morning is a poor excuse since breakfast doesn't have to be anything complicated: fruit, a protein shake, or oatmeal are made and consumed in minutes.

 Office jobs tend to require a lot of sitting - something our bodies weren't really designed to do for long stretches.
 Sitting is a problem for many reasons, let alone sitting for long hours and in the wrong position.
-Wrong posture causes a lot of strain on the neck and shoulders, causing tension headaches.
+The wrong posture causes a lot of strain on the neck and shoulders, causing tension headaches.

 Try to move as much as you can - walk while talking on the phone, if possible or take a walk to pick up lunch, park further away from the office and get off the bus a station before your usual one.

 Did you know the air in your office can be way dirtier than the air outside?
-Bacteria and mold in air conditioning, dust, chemicals or even certain typical office smells can trigger your headache.
+Bacteria and mould in air conditioning, dust, chemicals or even certain typical office smells can trigger your headache.
 For example, sitting close to a photocopier or a laser printer can actually make your headaches worse due to smells and ozone, in case the filter isn't periodically changed.